lunarc/lunarc_docs/docs/MATLAB.md

 * Reservation
 * UseGpu

-Please note that as of version 2017a the suntax for setting the ClusterInfo parameters have changed.
+Please note that as of version 2017a the syntax for setting the ClusterInfo parameters have changed.
 These are now properties of a parcluster object instead of methods in the ClusterInfo object.

         configCluster